kyma-project/website/src/blog-posts/15-blog-post-core-sig.md

 - Communicate the Kyma project vision and roadmap to the community.
 - Represent the Kyma contributors.
 - Be the main contribution contact for Kyma.
-- Gauge interest, request the community feedback, and ensures it is addressed
+- Gauge interest, request the community feedback, and ensure it is addressed.
 - Own all code repositories in the Kyma organization except for the community repository
 - Showcase proposals to the community and collects the feedback to those proposals to assist the decision-making process
 - Represent its members and the Kyma community in the Council meetings